 The trading price for our common stock has been, and we expect it to continue to be, volatile.
 Our January 31, 2013 announcement that the HEAT Study failed to meet its primary endpoint has resulted in significant volatility and a steep decline in the price of our common stock, a level of decline that could result in securities litigation.
 Plaintiffs' securities litigation firms have publicly announced that they are investigating potential securities fraud claims that they may wish to make against us.
 The price at which our common stock trades depends upon a number of factors, including our historical and anticipated operating results, our financial situation, announcements of technological innovations or new products by us or our competitors, our ability or inability to raise the additional capital we may need and the terms on which we raise it, and general market and economic conditions.
 Some of these factors are beyond our control.
-Broad market fluctuations may lower the market price of our common stock and affect the volume of trading in our stock, regardless of our financial condition, results of operations, business or prospect.
-The closing price of our common stock as reported on The NASDAQ Capital Market had a high price of \$1.93 and a low price of \$0.30 in the 52-week period ended December 31, 2016 and a high price of \$0.51 and a low price of \$0.21 from January 3, 2017 through May 11, 2017.
+Broad market fluctuations may lower the market price of our common stock as reported on The NASDAQ Capital Market had a high price of \$27.86 and a low price of \$4.20 in the 52-week period ended December 31, 2016 and a high price of \$7.14 and a low price of \$1.30 from January 3, 2017 through August 11, 2017.
 Among the factors that may cause the market price of our common stock to fluctuate are the risks described in this "Risk Factors" section and other factors, including:

-- results of preclinical and clinical studies of our product candidates or those of our competitors; - regulatory or legal developments in the U.S. and other countries, especially changes in laws and regulations applicable to our product candidates: - actions taken by regulatory agencies with respect to our product candidates, clinical studies, manufacturing process or sales and marketing terms: - introductions and announcements of new products by us or our competitors, and the timing of these introductions or announcements; - announcements by us or our competitors of significant acquisitions or other strategic transactions or capital commitments; - fluctuations in our quarterly operating results or the operating results of our competitors; - variance in our financial performance from the expectations of investors; - changes in the estimation of the future size and growth rate of our markets; - changes in accounting principles or changes in interpretations of existing principles, which could affect our financial results; - $\bullet$ failure of our products to achieve or maintain market acceptance or commercial success; - conditions and trends in the markets we serve; - changes in general economic, industry and market conditions; - $\bullet\,$ success of competitive products and services; - changes in market valuations or earnings of our competitors: - changes in our pricing policies or the pricing policies of our competitors; - changes in legislation or regulatory policies, practices or actions; - the commencement or outcome of litigation involving our company, our general industry or both; - recruitment or departure of key personnel; - changes in our capital structure, such as future issuances of securities or the incurrence of additional debt; - actual or anticipated changes in earnings estimates or changes in stock market analyst recommendations regarding our common stock, other comparable companies or our industry generally; - actual or expected sales of our common stock by our stockholders; - acquisitions and financings, including the EGEN acquisition; and - the trading volume of our common stock.
+- results of preclinical and clinical studies of our product candidates or those of our competitors; - regulatory or legal developments in the U.S. and other countries, especially changes in laws and regulations applicable to our product candidates; - actions taken by regulatory agencies with respect to our product candidates, clinical studies, manufacturing process or sales and marketing terms; - introductions and announcements of new products by us or our competitors, and the timing of these introductions or announcements; - announcements by us or our competitors of significant acquisitions or other strategic transactions or capital commitments; - fluctuations in our quarterly operating results or the operating results of our competitors; - variance in our financial performance from the expectations of investors; - changes in the estimation of the future size and growth rate of our markets; - changes in accounting principles or changes in interpretations of existing principles, which could affect our financial results; - failure of our products to achieve or maintain market acceptance or commercial success; - conditions and trends in the markets we serve; - changes in general economic, industry and market conditions; - success of competitive products and services; - changes in market valuations or earnings of our competitors; - changes in our pricing policies or the pricing policies of our competitors; - changes in legislation or regulatory policies, practices or actions; - the commencement or outcome of litigation involving our company, our general industry or both;

+- recruitment or departure of key personnel; - changes in our capital structure, such as future issuances of securities or the incurrence of additional debt; - actual or anticipated changes in earnings estimates or changes in stock market analyst recommendations regarding our common stock, other comparable companies or our industry generally; - actual or expected sales of our common stock by our stockholders; - acquisitions and financings, including the EGEN acquisition; and - the trading volume of our common stock.